bup/bup/Documentation/bup-get.1.md

       * '/foo/.' - exclude the content of any directory named foo
       * '^/tmp/.' - exclude root-level /tmp's content, but not /tmp itself

-    Only supported when rewriting.
+    Only supported when rewriting or repairing.
+This option is contextual (see CONTEXTUAL OPTIONS).

 \--exclude-rx-from=*filename*
 :   read --exclude-rx patterns from *filename*, one pattern per-line
     (may be repeated).
 Ignore completely empty lines.
 Only supported when rewriting.
+This option is contextual (see CONTEXTUAL OPTIONS).

 \--no-excludes
-:   forget any previous `--exclude-rx` or `--exclude-rx-from` options.
+:   forget any previous `--exclude-rx` or `--exclude-rx-from`
+    options.
+This option is contextual (see CONTEXTUAL OPTIONS).

 -v, \--verbose
 :   increase verbosity (can be used more than once).
 With